‘It’s all Taliban country now’: New militant checkpoints on key roadways choke off parts of Afghanistan

 “I remember before I didn’t want to sleep for any part of the drive, it was so beautiful,” he said, recalling that he would request a seat in the front of the taxi for the best view.
 But the last time he made the journey by road six months ago, he purposefully sat in the middle of the vehicle and crouched down to avoid catching the attention of a Taliban fighter.

-Even though Mujtada has no ties to the security forces or the government that would make him a Taliban target, he said the fighters’ checkpoints terrify him.
+Even though Mujtaba has no ties to the security forces or the government that would make him a Taliban target, he said the fighters’ checkpoints terrify him.
 He has vowed never to make the trip by road again.

 “During that last entire drive,” he said, “I was just thinking, ‘I’m already dead.’”